ChalmersGU-data-structure-courses/lab-system/README-gitlab.md

 All Google resources that the scripts should be able to work on need to be shared with the service account created above.
 The simplest way to do that is to share the Google Drive folder of the course with the service account.

+### Git

+A git installation is required.

+### Java

+If the robograder is activated for a lab, a recent version of Java is needed to generate reports for student submissions.
+Because the students may use syntactic features added in recent versions of Java, we recommend to use the most recent version (at least 14).
+We recommend to use the HotSpot implementation (by Oracle) to make sure that exception messages are compatible with what most students will see on their machine.

 ## Speeding up remote git access

 The lab scripts will frequently interact with the repositories on Chalmers GitLab.